HamzaDLM/games_py/neural_net/README.md

-# Deep Neural Network from scratch
+# Deep Neural Network from scratch (Visualized)

 This deep neural network does the simple task of predicting the value of a written digit.

-Written from scratch with no third library.
+Written from scratch with no third library (except for raylib for visuals).

 ## Going over the basics